bokse001/Build-you-own-weather-station/README.md

 ## Test to see if the nodeMCU can measure temperature and humidity
-- Load the example sketch “DHTtester” into the Arduino IDE from File->Exmaples->DHT sensor library->DHTtester
+- Load the example sketch “DHTtester” into the Arduino IDE from File->Examples->DHT sensor library->DHTtester
 - Try compiling it by pressing the Verify button
 - When ok:
 	- 	Connect the nodeMCU with the USB cable